 It is a sad statistic but very real – divorce is prevalent in Arizona and the United States and is increasing in frequency.
 The legal scope of divorce, support, child custody and property division has increased in complexity.
 For instance, calculating child support is so complicated that a computer program is used to determine the amount.
 An issue which arises frequently is the separate property component of a residential purchase by one spouse before marriage and paid for after marriage.
 The answer depends on the facts.
 Was there a profit?
 Was there a loss?

 When a relationship ends with a divorce, it is best to seek the assistance of a family law attorney who can handle important matters for you.
 Michael has guided many clients through divorces of varying complexities and has successfully represented clients in various family law cases, including all aspects of divorce, legal decision making authority, parenting time, child custody, child support, paternity actions, spousal support (alimony) and division of personal and business assets.
-Michael routinely assists clients who need to modify the terms of their divorce decrees, child support and parenting agreements and other important documents.
+Michael routinely assists clients who need to modify the terms of their spousal support payments, child support and parenting agreements and other important documents.

 Divorce, and its aftermath, can be extremely difficult for parting spouses and their children.
 In addition to the emotional wounds, there are serious and practical considerations regarding how you will divide your assets, when you will see your children, how they will be supported and other issues.

 This is when a divorce requires substantial negotiations, mediation or a trial.
 Often, divorcing spouses have fundamental disagreements that they cannot easily resolve.
 In these situations, opposing attorneys may negotiate on their clients' behalf to find a workable resolution.
 If settlement is not possible, contested divorces may be resolved by a judge in a divorce court.

 Child Custody and Visitation